 The negative feedback that you are receiving is not necessarily due to your lack of effort, or the customer not enjoying what you are providing, it is often a product of narrow-mindedness, you’re too close to it.
 A proven and highly recommended way of determining the right message and tone to deliver can be found in testing and analysis.
 One of these efforts include competitor analysis; look at what the competition is doing, see why their customer (your customer) is aligning with their message, what channels are seeing the most engagement, and define the psychographic of the customer.
-Once you’ve completed this, re-define the personas that you have been reaching to attract (here’s a great tool provided by the folks at Fake Crow).
+Once you’ve completed this, re-define the personas that you have been reaching to attract.
 Then, test, analyze and repeat.
 Engagement doesn’t just happen, a community must be fostered and nurtured, you can’t expect to build it and have them come, it takes a group effort.
 Use those insights developed through the competitor analysis, communicate with the people you want to buy your product, and feed them with hearty content that is enticing and engaging.

 You’re Unable To Maintain The Campaign